-- [mandatory:] Retain all existing copyright notices. - [mandatory:] Let the copyright dialog of the on-top development clearly say that it uses the GPL-2.0 licensed library and that it is itself licensed under the GPL-2.0, too.
+- [mandatory:] Give the recipient a copy of the GPL-2.0 license.
+If it is not already part of the software package, add it.651 - [mandatory:] Retain all existing copyright notices. - [mandatory:] Let the copyright dialog of the on-top development clearly say that it uses the GPL-2.0 licensed library and that it is itself licensed under the GPL-2.0, too.
 Let it reproduce the content of the existing copyright notices, the software name, a link to its homepage, the respective disclaimer of warranty, and a link to the GPL-2.0. - [mandatory:] Mark all modifications of the source code of the embedded library (snimoli) thoroughly within the source code and include the date of the modification. - [mandatory:] Arrange your modifications of the embedded library in a way that they are covered by existing GPL-2.0 licensing statements.
-If you add new source code files to the embedded library, insert a header containing your copyright line and a licensing statement in the form recommended by the GPL-2.0. - [mandatory:] Arrange the the sources of the on-top development in a way that they are covered by the GPL-2.0 licensing statements. - [voluntary:] Create a modification text file, if such a file does not yet exist.
+If you add new source code files to the embedded library, insert a header containing your copyright line and a licensing statement in the form recommended by the GPL-2.0.652 - [mandatory:] Arrange the sources of the on-top development in a way that they are covered by the GPL-2.0 licensing statements. - [voluntary:] Create a modification text file, if such a file does not yet exist.
 Add a description of your modifications on a functional level to the modification text file. - [voluntary:] Let the documentation of your distribution and/or your additional material also reproduce the content of the existing copyright notices, a hint to the software name, a link to its homepage, the respective disclaimer of warranty, and a link to the GPL-2.0.

-6.8.11 GPL-2.0-CB: Passing a modified library as embedded binary means that you received a GPL-2.0 licensed code snippet, module, library, or plugin (snimoli), that you modified it, and that you are now going to distribute this modified version to third parties in the form of binary files or as a binary package together with another larger software unit which contains this code snippet, module, library, or plugin as an embedded component.
+6.8.11 GPL-2.0-CB: Passing a modified library as embedded binary means that you received a GPL-2.0 licensed code snippet, module, library, or plugin (snimoli), that you modified it, and that you are now going to distribute this modified version to third parties the form of binary files or as a binary package together with another larger software unit which contains this code snippet, module, library, or plugin as an embedded component.

-$^{651)}$ For implementing the handover of files correctly $\rightarrow$ OSLiC, p.
+651) For implementing the handover of files correctly \rightarrow OSLiC, p.
 127

-&lt;sup>652) For details see section 'How to Apply These Terms to Your New Programs' in the GPL-2.0 license.
+652) For details see section 'How to Apply These Terms to Your New Programs' in the GPL-2.0 license.